MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADComputer.md

 ## DESCRIPTION
 The **Set-ADComputer** cmdlet modifies the properties of an Active Directory computer object.
 You can modify commonly used property values by using the cmdlet parameters.
-Property values that are not associated with cmdlet parameters can be modified by using the **Add**, **Replace**, **Clear**, and **Remove** parameters.
+Property values that are not associated with cmdlet parameters can be modified by using the *Add*, *Replace*, *Clear*, and *Remove* parameters.

-The **Identity** parameter specifies the Active Directory computer to modify.
+The *Identity* parameter specifies the Active Directory computer to modify.
 You can identify a computer by its distinguished name, GUID, security identifier (SID) or Security Accounts Manager (SAM) account name.
-You can also set the **Identity** parameter to an object variable such as **$\<localComputerObject\>**, or you can pass an object through the pipeline to the **Identity** parameter.
+You can also set the *Identity* parameter to an object variable such as `$<localComputerobject>`, or you can pass an object through the pipeline to the *Identity* parameter.
-For example, you can use the Get-ADComputer cmdlet to retrieve a computer object and then pass the object through the pipeline to Set-ADComputer.
+For example, you can use the **Get-ADComputer** cmdlet to retrieve a computer object and then pass the object through the pipeline to Set-ADComputer.

-The **Instance** parameter provides a way to update a computer by applying the changes made to a copy of the computer object.
+The *Instance* parameter provides a way to update a computer by applying the changes made to a copy of the computer object.
-When you set the **Instance** parameter to a copy of an Active Directory computer object that has been modified, the **Set-ADComputer** cmdlet makes the same changes to the original computer object.
+When you set the *Instance* parameter to a copy of an Active Directory computer object that has been modified, the **Set-ADComputer** cmdlet makes the same changes to the original computer object.
-To get a copy of the object to modify, use the **Get-ADComputer** object.
+To get a copy of the object to modify, use the Get-ADComputer object.
-When you specify the **Instance** parameter you should not pass the **Identity** parameter.
+When you specify the *Instance* parameter you should not pass the *Identity* parameter.
-For more information about the **Instance** parameter, see the **Instance** parameter description.
+For more information about the *Instance* parameter, see the *Instance* parameter description.

 ## EXAMPLES

 ### Example 1: Modify the SPN value for a specified Active Directory computer
 ```
-PS C:\>Set-ADComputer -Identity "USER01-SRV1" -ServicePrincipalName @{Replace="MSSQLSVC/USER01-SRV1.USER01.COM:1456","MSOLAPSVC.3/USER01-SRV1.USER01.COM:analyze"}
+PS C:\> Set-ADComputer -Identity "USER01-SRV1" -ServicePrincipalName @{Replace="MSSQLSVC/USER01-SRV1.USER01.COM:1456","MSOLAPSVC.3/USER01-SRV1.USER01.COM:analyze"}
 ```

-This command modifies the service principal name (SPN) value for the computer specified by the **Identity** parameter.
+This command modifies the service principal name (SPN) value for the computer specified by the *Identity* parameter.

 ### Example 2: Set the location for a specified Active Directory computer
 ```
-PS C:\>Set-ADComputer -Identity "USER02-SRV1" -Location "NA/HQ/Building A"
+PS C:\> Set-ADComputer -Identity "USER02-SRV1" -Location "NA/HQ/Building A"
 ```

-This command sets the location for the computer specified by the **Identity** parameter.
+This command sets the location for the computer specified by the *Identity* parameter.

 ### Example 3: Set an attribute for a specified Active Directory computer using a SAM account name
 ```
-PS C:\>Set-ADComputer -Identity "USER03-SRV1" -ManagedBy "CN=SQL Administrator 01,OU=UserAccounts,OU=Managed,DC=USER03,DC=COM"
+PS C:\> Set-ADComputer -Identity "USER03-SRV1" -ManagedBy "CN=SQL Administrator 01,OU=UserAccounts,OU=Managed,DC=USER03,DC=COM"
 ```

-This command sets the **ManagedBy** attribute value for the computer specified by the **Identity** parameter using the SAM account name of the user.
+This command sets the **ManagedBy** attribute value for the computer specified by the *Identity* parameter using the SAM account name of the user.

 ### Example 4: Set multiple attributes of an Active Directory computer
 ```
-PS C:\>$Comp = Get-ADComputer -Identity "USER04-SRV1"
+PS C:\> $Comp = Get-ADComputer -Identity "USER04-SRV1"
 PS C:\> $Comp.Location = "NA/HQ/Building A"
 PS C:\> $Comp.ManagedBy = "CN=SQL Administrator 01,OU=UserAccounts,OU=Managed,DC=USER04,DC=COM"
 PS C:\> Set-ADComputer -Instance $Comp